sreenu-de/Sql-data-warehouse-project/README.md

 ## License

-This project is licensed under [MIT LICENSE].(LICENSE).
+This project is licensed under [MIT LICENSE].(https://opensource.org/license/MITCENSE).
 You are free to use, modify, and share this project with proper attribution